 Fake Nationality: Almost nothing but Fake Nationalities.
 Rachel Weisz really is English, Jet Li actually was born in China, and all the 'American cowboys' are played by Americans, but nobody who played an Egyptian character was actually Egyptian, or even Arab or African.
 Oded Fehr is Israeli, Arnold Vosloo is South African, Patricia Velasquez is Venezuelan, and Dwayne Johnson is an American—of Samoan and African heritage, mind you.
-O'Connell's actor is Canadian American, Jonathan's is Scottish, Beni (who is supposed to be Hungarian) is played by an Irish-American guy from Chicago.
+O'Connell's actor is Canadian-American, Jonathan's is Scottish, Beni (who is supposed to be Hungarian) is played by an Irish-American guy from Chicago.
 From the third movie we have Maria Bello (American), Michelle Yeoh (Malaysian) and Russel Wong (American).
-Moreover, Evy and Jonathan's mother was supposedly Egyptian, but neither actor is of Egyptian, or even middle-eastern, descent.
+Moreover, Evy and Jonathan's mother was supposedly Egyptian, but neither actor is of Egyptian, African or even middle-eastern descent.

 The Scorpion King is Dwayne Johnson, an American, playing an Egyptian warrior.

 Franchise Killer: The third movie, Tomb of the Dragon Emperor, due to its negative reception, put an end to any more Mummy films in this series despite comments from Maria Bello on the contrary.
 It's getting a modern reboot in 2017.